hongymagic/k2/README.md

 ## Deployments

-This is a standard Node.js 7.6+ application.
+This is a standard Node.js version 8.0+ application.
 You can deploy it to anywhere you like including, but not limited to:

 - [now.sh](https://zeit.co/now)
 - [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/)